 Can I bring someone else?

-Individual psychotherapy and counselling allows you a safe and private space where you can feel free to talk without judgement.
-It is not appropriate for you to bring other people, or small children and babies.
+No. Individual psychotherapy and counselling is safe and private space where you can talk about anything you like.
+It’s not appropriate for you to bring other people, or small children and babies.
 This would be like someone listening to your private conversations.
-If you need someone to bring you to your sessions, please advise them that they can drop you off and pick you up again after your session.
+If you need someone to bring you to your sessions, please let them know that they can drop you off and pick you up again after your session.

 What will happen at the assessment session?

-I will ask you about what has prompted you to come to counselling, and about your current circumstances.
-I will also ask you about your history and background.
+I’ll ask you about why you’ve chosen to come to counselling, and about your current circumstances.
+I’ll also ask you about your history and background.
 If you pay by BACS I’ll request a email for you, and a phone number so that I have a means to contact you.
 I’ll talk to you about confidentiality, and payment options.
 According with GDPR regulations, I will not pass your details onto anyone else.

 What if I need to cancel an appointment?

-I require at least 24 hours notice of cancellation.
+I need at least 24 hours notice of cancellation.
 Usually an email is fine.
-If 24 hours notice is not given, the full fee is liable because this your individual allocated time can’t be given to anyone else.
+If 24 hours notice is not given, the full fee is liable because your individual allocated time can’t be given to anyone else.

 How long will counselling or psychotherapy take?

 This depends on your personal difficulties and how long you would like to commit to.
 Some people want to do some in-depth work.
 Others find that they begin with a short commitment and then want to continue for longer, or they want a short commitment and that is enough.

-The building at 3 Abbey Street, Market Harborough has stairs to access the consulting rooms, therefore they may not be suitable for you if you have mobility issues.
+The building at 3 Abbey Street, Market Harborough has stairs to access the consulting rooms, so they may not be suitable for you if you have mobility issues.